forward-uiuc/Spring-2018-Entity-Search/README.md

 Each folder above contains a separate README file.

 ## Install
-- Download Elasticsearch v5.6.1.
+- Download Elasticsearch v5.6.1
-- \[Optional\] Download Kibana v5.6.1 as the web interface for Elasticsearch.
+- \[Optional\] Download Kibana v5.6.1 as the web interface for Elasticsearch
+- Import plugins mentioned above (instruction in each folder)
 - Run the Elasticsearch and Kibana
 - In Kibana (or use CURL in terminal), create the following index mapping, in which each entity is a field (prefix _entity_)  in the document and labled by special token oentityo, which tells us the position of the entity in the original document, which can be used in SpanQuery to detect if an entity of a particular type is near a particular keyword in the document or not: